Tuntai/Auxiliary/README.md

 # Auxiliary
 An all-in-one utility Chrome extension for everyone!
-A chrome extension that reminds the user to take regular breaks for drinking water, do some yoga, and listen to some music and also suggests yoga positions, music playlists, and a randomly generated quote!
+A chrome extension that reminds the user to take regular breaks for drinking water, do some yoga, and listen to some music and also suggests yoga positions, music playlists, and a randomly generated quote! <br>
+**:2nd_place_medal: Runner-up at Mozohack 2.1 organized by SRMKZILLA team! :partying_face:** <br>
+### Check out the project

 ## Features :sparkles:
 - :clock3: Regular Reminders